diegocrdz/TC2005B_Equipo1_BotRunners/Videojuego/GDD_Template.md

 ### **Atributos de estilo**

-Again, consistency is key.
+[Again, consistency is key.
 Define that consistency here.
 What kind of instruments do you want to use in your music?
 Any particular tempo, key?
 Influences, genre?
-Mood?
+Mood?]: #

-Stylistically, what kind of sound effects are you looking for?
+[Stylistically, what kind of sound effects are you looking for?
 Do you want to exaggerate actions with lengthy, cartoony sounds (e.g. mario&#39;s jump), or use just enough to let the player know something happened (e.g. mega man&#39;s landing)?
 Going for realism?
-You can use the music style as a bit of a reference too.
+You can use the music style as a bit of a reference too. ]: #

-Remember, auditory feedback should stand out from the music and other sound effects so the player hears it well.
-Volume, panning, and frequency/pitch are all important aspects to consider in both music _and_ sounds - so plan accordingly!
+[Remember, auditory feedback should stand out from the music and other sound effects so the player hears it well.
+Volume, panning, and frequency/pitch are all important aspects to consider in both music _and_ sounds - so plan accordingly!]: #

 ### **Sonidos necesarios**